hyginn/Ontoscope/fantom_import/README.md

 Instructions:
 -------------

-Make sure you have transfered the "Sample_DB.txt" to your working directory, not the default fantom_import directory.
+Make sure you have transfered the "Sample_DB.txt" to your working directory.
 You also need to have a working Internet connection

 Workflow
 -------------